piercedprincessxoxo/reddit_upvote_script/README.md

 ## Set up:

-### Windows
 #### Install Dependencies
-1. Open Command Prompt
+1. Open a cli.
+For windows this is Command Prompt.
+For Mac this is terminal.
-2. Check if you have Python installed install it if not Type `python -V` into Command Prompt and hit enter (this asks it what version of python is installed) if it says 'Python some version' youre good to go.
+2. Check if you have Python installed install it if not Type `python -V` intoypur CLI and hit enter (this asks it what version of python is installed) if it says 'Python some version' youre good to go.
 If it shows an error you'll need to install python

 3. Install Python:

- Type `Python` in command prompt and hit enter.
+ For windows: Type `Python` in command prompt and hit enter.
 It should open Python in the Windows store.
 Just click install!

  or